c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 13 cram_outputgatk_sam_to_fastq
 -----------------

-Converts SAM/BAM files from the input readset file into FASTQ format. if FASTQ files are not already specified in the readset file.
+Converts SAM/BAM files from the input readset file into FASTQ format, if FASTQ files are not already specified in the readset file.
 Do nothing otherwise.

 trim_fastp
 ----------